sivavinoth/Python-mini-programs/README.md

 # Python-mini-programs

-In this repository i have solved some mini pythopn prograams.
+In this repository i have solved some mini pythopn programs.

 In some programs i have solved in two methods